mabhi/mabhi/README.md

 - 🔭 I’m currently working on native Kubernetes projects in Golang
 - 👯 I’m looking to collaborate on ...
 Real time channels with golang websockets.
 Image feature and seam carving project using Golang for performance enhancements.
 Full stack projects.
-- 💬 Ask me about ...Golang, Reactjs, Vuejs, Webpacks and Kubernetes
+- 💬 Ask me about ...Golang, Python, Django and Kubernetes
 - 📫 How to reach me: ... over email: mukherjeeab@gmail.com
 - ⚡ Fun fact: ...
 I am guitarist 🎸 and vocalist 🎤.
 I work on freelance projects with Non profit orgs.